 Other than this, all the platforms are extremely similar and all provide equal efficiency in terms of speed and stability.
 Routers such as DD-WRT, Merlin Firmware, and Tomato are also compatible, and setup guides for configuring each platform can be found in VPNArea’s members-only area.
 We tested the iOS and Android VPN apps with an IPv4 connection and found them to be easy to use; neither suffered IP leaks.
 We also checked the Mac VPN client on both IPv4 and IPv6, again no leaks were discovered, which is excellent.

 VPNArea is a highly secure VPN provider based in Bulgaria.
 It is a well-rounded service with excellent apps for all platforms.
 Considering the low cost of a subscription, the no-logs policy, 256-bit AES encryption, DNS leak protection, kill-switch, obfuscation, double hop encryption – and other additional features – are truly outstanding.

 Customer service could not be better with this provider, and it is always eager to help consumers to unblock content.
-What’s more, this is one of the few services that still unblocks iPlayer and Netflix US in 2021.
+What’s more, this is one of the few services that still watch iPlayer out of the UK and Netflix US in 2022.

 The availability of dedicated IP addresses with a private server is excellent and will be a selling point for some people.
 To conclude, this VPN is a great all-rounder that is definitely worth testing thanks to its 30-day money back guarantee.
 If you like the service, a three-year subscription is well worth the money.